N3M3515069/photonic-crystal/V0_WGAN-GP/README.md

 ## Results

-Immediate improvement in contrast over the stabilised DCGAN.
-Holes are visibly darker and more distinct against the background.
-The periodic lattice structure is more defined.

-However, outputs are noisy.
-The GaussianBlur preprocessing was smoothing the training images, and the equalizeHist was artificially boosting contrast in ways that didn't transfer cleanly to generated outputs.
-The config was also not yet tuned for 128×128.

-**Gap from real images:** High noise floor, some structural inconsistency at edges of the lattice.
+Significant improvement over the stabilised DCGAN.
+Generated images show:
+- Sharp, well-defined circular holes across the periodic lattice
+- Strong contrast between holes and background — immediately better than DCGAN
+- Waveguide defect channel clearly visible as a diagonal band through the lattice
+- Consistent lattice structure across most of the image

+Some noise present and lattice uniformity breaks down slightly toward the edges, but the core structure is substantially closer to the real dataset than anything the DCGAN produced.

--> Motivated preprocessing cleanup and config tuning in V3.
+-> Motivated resolution upgrade and preprocessing cleanup in V3.

 ![Generated Output](assets/output.png)